 I’ll start by saying that I think that every song on this album is wonderful.
 I couldn’t pick an outright favourite track on Graceland though these three stand out in particular.
 Title-track GRACELAND is simply beautiful and regularly gives me chills, with a dreamy production worthy of the magnificently abstract lyrics.

-So as you’ve probably already guessed, there aren’t any guitar solos, but for me, Graceland was different; a game-changer.
+So as you’ve probably already guessed, there aren’t any guitar solos!
+But for me, Graceland was different; a game-changer.
 The songs are positive, cover a range of styles and the story behind the album’s conception, recording and production is fascinating.
 Definitely worth a read online.
-Culturally the disc is hugely significant and although Simon was rewarded with a ‘Best Album’ Grammy award in 1987, he also received no small amount of criticism from the anti-apartheid movement and a number of well known artists for breaking a cultural boycott imposed against the South African regime of the time.
+Culturally the disc is hugely significant and although Simon was rewarded with a ‘Best Album’ Grammy award in 1987, he also received no small amount of criticism from the anti-apartheid movement.
+As well as a number of well known artists for breaking a cultural boycott imposed against the South African regime of the time.
 It would be wrong for me to comment on that here, though without this album it’s a fact that I and millions of people worldwide may not have gained exposure to these wonderful sounds, styles and culture.

 Influence On Me

 As you’ll see in the Soundcloud playlist below, Graceland has had a profound effect on me as a composer, and I’m still able to take inspiration from it over 20 years after first listening to it!